...

 It can be a sign of something more serious if it is ongoing, such as parasites, pancreatitis, bowel obstruction, or other conditions.

-Poisoning is also a possibility as some people’s foods are highly poisonous if ingested by your Dutch shepherd.Opens in a new tab.
+Poisoning is also a possibility as some people’s foods are highly poisonous if ingested by your Dutch shepherd.

 Seek help if vomiting continues and is accompanied by lethargy, diarrhea, blood and they can’t hold anything down, even water.

-To check your Dutch Shepherds’ health status or their DNA checks, please visit the Embark vetOpens in a new tab. website for all the help you may need.
+To check your Dutch Shepherds’ health status or their DNA checks, please visit the Embark vet website for all the help you may need.

 Dutch Shepherd Common Health Problems